felleg/felleg.gitlab.io-backup/content/posts/overcoming-learning-anxiety.md

 Well.
 My giftedness turned out to be a curse.

-All light creates shadow.
+All light has a shadow.
 When it comes to giftedness, there is one major downside.
 When you are used to being good at everything, as soon as you no longer are for a particular activity, your ego can't handle it, so you often give up too easily.
 This comes at a price that is worth more